-There are three components you need to master in order to speak Thai properly – (1) The 5 Thai tones (2) 32 Thai vowels and (3) 44 Thai consonants.
+There are three components you need to master in order to read and write Thai properly – (1) The 5 Thai tones (2) 32 Thai vowels and (3) 44 Thai consonants.
 When I was new to Thailand, I got lost in Siam / สยาม.
 I pronounced Siam as the Singlish way of pronouncing “siam / make way”.
 However, Siam should actually be pronounced as “sai-yam”.
 Because I was unable to pronounce the word properly, nobody understood me and I ended up going round in circles.
-Point to note: If you cannot identify and pronounce the Thai tones, vowels and consonants properly, you will forever be handicapped when it comes to conversing with a Thai 😨
+Point to note: If you cannot identify and pronounce the Thai tones, vowels and consonants properly, you will forever be handicapped when it comes to texting with a Thai 😨

 1. Identifying and Pronouncing the Thai Tones a.
 Mapping Thai tones to Chinese tones 🥳

 Speaking another tonal language helps a great deal when it comes to mastering Thai tones.
 The Thai tones can be roughly mapped to the tones in the Chinese language.
 Both languages have five tones: low, high, rising, falling and flat/no tone for the Thai language vs tone 1, 2, 3, 4 and no tone for the Chinese language.
 I’ve put into a table below on how the tones can be roughly mapped to each other.
 Please note that this is not a 100% match – it is just a rough guide I made for myself when I was trying to get used to the Thai tones (as I have shared on my FAQs on learning Thai in Singapore).

 |Thai Tones||Chinese Tones|